berenger-eu/tbfmm/paper/paper.md

 The FMM algorithm is based on six operators with names that respect the format `X2Y`, where `X` represents the source of the operator and `Y` the destination.
 The operators are `P2M`, `M2M`, `M2L`, `L2L`, `L2P` and `P2P`, where `P` means particle, `M` multipole and `L` local.
 The term particle is used for a legacy reason, but it represents the basic interaction elements that interact and for which we want to approximate the interactions.
-The multipole part represents the aggregation of potential, i.e. it represents what is emitted by a sub-part of the simulation box.
-Whereas the local part represents the outside that is emitted onto a sub-part of the simulation box.
+The multipole part represents the aggregation of potential, i.e. it represents what is emitted by a sub-part of the simulation box, whereas the local part represents the outside that is emitted onto a sub-part of the simulation box.
 The different operators are schematized in Figure \autoref{fig:fmm}.

 ![Illustration of the FMM algorithm.